May 17th, 2010

 The anniversary edition packaging of a box of these chocolates says: “At the heart of each Rocher is a whole roasted hazelnut surrounded by a smooth filling all wrapped in a light crispy wafer covered in milk chocolate and chopped hazelnut.”
 Chocolate, hazelnut and nutella!
 A perfect combination of delight in every bite.
 And also great as a topping for the icing of my cakes!
 Looks dressy and sophisticated and all you need to do is open a box and plonk one of these on the cakes.

 I decided to use low fat cream instead of milk and made a few other tiny changes to my eggless chocolate cake recipe.
 The result was a super fluffy, tender, moist and delicious cake.
 I made a promise to myself to use the base chocolate cake recipe with myriad other embellishments, making a few souls around me happy in the bargain.
 The happiness in the eyes of someone who bites into a good piece of cake can be the subject of an entire post.
 But let me spare you the details.
 My mind is already brimming with exciting icing ideas and other ways to decorate this cake.

-The icing may taste a bit too sweet for people who prefer lesser amounts of sugar.
-We like our cakes not overtly sweet and found the icing overpowering the delicate chocolate cakes.
-But its a different story when you serve it to children.
+Adults love this cake, but its a different story when you serve it to children.
 When I gave it to Nandini, our friends daughter who visited us the next day, she relished every bite.
 And so did Abha and Esha, the daughters of another friend.
 The proof of the pudding is in the eating.
 And in the pictures below!